codingfromspace/codingfromspace/README.md

 - 👋 Hi, I’m @codingfromspace
 - 👀 I’m interested in ...
 Data Science
 - 🌱 I’m currently learning ...
-How to effectively analyst complex datasets
+How to effectively analyse complex datasets
 - 💞️ I’m looking to collaborate on ...
 Data Science Community